+[89]Based on experience from several countries, the following methods may be used to extract DNA from plant tissue, although other DNA extraction kits can also give good DNA quality.

+NaOH extraction.
+For rapid extraction 1 g of plant tissue samples (1 g midribs and petioles) are ground in 5 mL of NaOH 2% (w/v).
+The debris is pelleted using a bench top centrifuge for 5 s.
+The supernatant collected and

+diluted 1/50 and can be used directly for molecular amplificiation (EPPO PM7/121, 2021).

-[89]Based on experience from several countries, the following methods may be used to extract DNA from plant tissue, although other DNA extraction kits can also give good DNA quality.[90]CTAB extraction.
-The plant tissue (500 mg midribs) is disrupted either by use of commercially available equipment (a Fastprep (MP Biomedicals) instrument or a Mini-Beadbeater (BioSpec) instrument) or manually by grinding with a mortar and pestle or by crushing the tissue in a plastic bag.
-Cetyl trimethyl ammonium bromide (CTAB) buffer (3 mL) containing 0.2% β-mercaptoethanols is added and stirred.
-After this, 2 mL homogenate is transferred to a microtube and incubated, if possible with shaking, for at least 15 min at 65 °C. The resulting extract is centrifugated at 3 000 g for 5 min in a microcentrifuge and 1 mL supernatant is then put in a 2 mL microtube with 1 mL chloroform-isoamyl alcohol solution (24:1), mixed and centrifugated at 14 000 g for 5 min.
-The aqueous phase is transferred to a new microtube, mixed with 0.6 volume of cold isopropanol and kept at −20 °C for 30 min before centrifugation at 14 000 g for 20 min.
+[90]CTAB extraction.
+Plant tissue samples (500 mg midribs) are homogenised in Cetyl trimethyl ammonium bromide (CTAB) buffer (3 mL) containing 0.2% β-mercaptoethanol.
+The β-mercaptoethanol should be freshly prepared and added to CTAB buffer before use.
+Homogenisation of plant tissue can be done by using either commercially available equipment (a Fastprep (MP Biomedicals) instrument or a Mini-Beadbeater (BioSpec) instrument) or manually by grinding with a mortar and pestle or by crushing the tissue in a plastic bag..
+After this, 2 mL homogenate is transferred to a microtube and incubated, if possible with shaking, for at least 15 min at 65 °C. The resulting extract is centrifugated at 3 000 g for 5 min in a microcentrifuge and 1 mL supernatant is then put in a 2 mL microtube with 1 mL chloroform-isoamyl alcohol solution (24:1v/v), mixed and centrifuged at 14 000 g for 5 min.
+The aqueous phase is transferred to a new microtube, mixed with 0.6 volume of cold isopropanol and kept at −20 °C for 30 min before centrifuged at 14 000 g for 20 min.
 The supernatant is discarded and the pellet washed twice with 70% ethanol and resuspended in 100 µL sterile distilled water.
-The resulting extracts can be stored at −20 °C.
+The resulting extracts can be stored at −20 °C until used.

-[91]Commercial kits.
+[91]Commercial kit.
 After using any of the disruption methods described above in relation to CTAB extraction, DNA extraction is carried out using the DNeasy Plant Mini Kit (Qiagen) according to the manufacturer’s instructions.

 [92]Plant tissue print.
 The plant tissue print method is a rapid, direct method of sample preparation (Bertolini et al., 2008) that can be done under field conditions and has demonstrated its efficiency when combined with the real-time PCR detection method of Bertolini et al. (2014).
 The tissue print method is performed by pressing five to ten fresh, manually detached, citrus leaf petioles onto an area (0.5 cm2) of a positively charged nylon or 3MM filter paper membrane (Bertolini et al., 2008).
-The tissue printed membrane is cut out and inserted into microcentrifuge tubes containing either 100 µL distilled water, 0.5% Triton X-100 or glycine buffer (0.1 M glycine, 0.05 M NaCl, 1 mM ethylenediaminetetraacetic acid (EDTA)).
-Samples are then incubated at 100 °C at for 10 min as described by Bertolini et al. (2014), vortexed and placed on ice until use.
+The tissue printed membrane is cut out and inserted, with tweezers, into microcentrifuge tubes containing either 100 µL distilled water, 0.5% Triton X-100 or glycine buffer (0.1 M glycine, 0.05 M NaCl, 1 mM ethylenediaminetetraacetic acid (EDTA)).
+Samples are then incubated at 100 °C or room temperature for 10 min as described by Bertolini et al. (2014), vortexed and placed on ice until use.

 [93]3.4.2 Nucleic acid extraction from the psyllid vectors